-Here’s How to Connect AirPods on a Mac for the First Time - The Mac Observer
+Here’s How to Connect AirPods to a Mac for the First Time - The Mac Observer

 When you open the lid of an AirPods case it starts searching for devices to pair with.
 On iPhones and iPads, an alert appears asking if you want to connect the AirPods.
 But that alert doesn’t appear on Macs.
-Here’s how to connect AirPods on a Mac for the first time.
+Here’s how to connect AirPods to a Mac for the first time.

-Connect AirPods on a Mac
+Connect AirPods to a Mac

 If you have the second generation of AirPods your Mac has to run macOS Mojave 10.14.4 or later.
 If you have AirPods Pro your Mac has to run macOS Catalina 10.15.1 or later.

-There are a couple different areas where we can connect AirPods on a Mac.
+There are a couple different areas where we can connect AirPods to a Mac.

 - Open System Preferences.